Congo's Kabila doesn't rule out seeking presidency in future

 Many in Congo worry that a divided opposition will hurt the chances of defeating Shadary in a single-round election.
 Congo has no runoff vote.

-Kabila defended his legacy, pointing to his past election wins, and sounded pensive about the future, whatever his role.
+Kabila defended his legacy, pointing to his past election wins, and said he wouldn't miss the office when he leaves.
+"We've made lots of strides," he said, noting that Congo's budget was $250 million when he first took office and is $5 billion today.

+The country's long insecurity has hurt efforts to do more for its people, he said: "Peace was elusive until a given period of time."

+Kabila sounded pensive about the future, whatever his role.
 "The work in this country will never be over," he said.
+"The Congo is a country of a thousand challenges."

 Follow Carley Petesch at https://twitter.com/carleypetesch and Africa news at https://twitter.com/AP_Africa